NAPM Logo North American Prototype Modelers, Ltd.

 And Many More Miles to Go...
 NAPM stalwart Gary Lenz spends part of his Thursday work-night painstakingly adding a few more feet of ballast to the roadbed near the MarangoYard cutoff near what we know as Deer Park.
 Gary’s using a soft-bristle brush to tease the tiny pieces between the ties.
 Next he’ll spray a gentle mist of detergent-laden water, then finish up with a drenching of diluted white glue that will cement things in place hard as a rock!
 Even after 21 years of continuous construction progress, there’s still plenty of track and scenery left to finish and detail.
 As Gary always says, “Patience, boys, we’re getting there!”

-Depot at Night
+Depot at

-Inviting To The Traveller Nightfall in front of NAPM’s Union Station foreshadows the club’s future plans to institute full-blown night operating sessions.
+Inviting To The Traveler Nightfall in front of NAPM’s Union Station foreshadows the club’s future plans to institute full-blown night operating sessions.
 On the platforms outside the terminal’s brightly-lit interior spaces dozens of realistic scratch-made lamps illuminate platforms between waiting streamliners.
 Beyond them operating signals will show the crews the way to and along the main line.
 Emerging electronic technologies including reliably-lit passenger-car interiors, ever more realistic micro LED signals, street and structure lighting, and subtle overhead lighting will bring the club’s operations to a new dimension of realism.
 In the ideal, the biggest challenge may be avoiding collisions between real people in the darkened room!

 Trainshed at Night